Wenvoe transmitting station: 27 April 2011 - 23 January 2013

 Unusually, the digital switchover at Wenvoe required a third phase to allow time for channels 42 and 45 to be cleared at Ridge Hill.
 At this point, Arq A and SDN were shifted fully into the group with a power increase:

 23 January 2013 - 10 December 2013

 As a side-effect of frequency-changes elsewhere in the region to do with clearance of the 800 MHz band for 4G mobile phone use, Wenvoe's "Arqiva B" multiplex was moved from channel 49 to channel 39.
 This was to allow channel 49 to be taken over at a future date by the Mendip transmitter.

 10 December 2013 - 24 June 2020

-Following changes in the 700 MHz Band on 15 May and 6 June 2019, the Arqiva COM7 multiplex is transmitted on UHF Channel 55 and the COM 8 multiplex is on UHF Channel 56.
+Following changes in the 700 MHz Band on 15 May and 6 June 2019, the Arqiva COM7 multiplex is transmitted on UHF Channel 55 and the COM8 multiplex is on UHF Channel 56.
 These multiplexes carry additional HD services.
 The Local TV Multiplex is on UHF Channel 37 and commenced antenna tests around 1 December 2013.